Orangetheory Fitness opens in Lake Ridge tonight

 Send news and photos to Potomac Local

-IMPORTANT!
 If you have not signed up for your free classes you must call now.
 This is your last chance to sign up for classes this week before Grand Opening.

 Also come in and sign up for our weight loss challenge.
-A six-week competition, winner receives $2,500.
+A six-week competition winner receives $2,500.

 Subscribe Now for Free!